mazzi/mazzi.github.com/about.md

 ---
 layout: page
-title: About Lautaro Mazzitelli
+title: About Lautaro Mazzitelli (mazzi)
 ---

-I'm a software engineer living in Berlin, Germany.
-Most of the things that I made in my professional carreer can be read in my
+I'm a software engineer.
+Most of the things that I made in my professional carreer can be read in my [linkedin profile](http://www.linkedin.com/in/lmazzitelli).
-[linkedin profile](http://www.linkedin.com/in/lmazzitelli).

 Why this blog?
 To write about things that I learn from my co-workers, friends and my own experience.